Skip to main content

 Read-onlyIdempotent

-Screen tokens by volume, smart money activity, and blockchain to identify trending tokens that smart money is actively trading.
+Screen tokens across multiple chains by volume and smart money activity to identify trending tokens with significant smart money involvement.

 Instructions